 Los Nahuales Mezcal Reposado – $72.
 The joven mezcal is put into French Nevers oak barrels and aged for some 11-12 months The mesquite smokiness becomes focused to something resembling peat in an Islay malt.
 Clean, refined, well-structured, with a deep long finish.
 Elegant is the word that fits.

 Los Nahuales Mezcal Añejo – $115.
 Very little is exported: we get maybe 350 bottles a year.
-2 1/2 years in French oak.
+Just over 1 year in French oak.
 Beautifully mature, with plenty of rich flavor.
 Very long finish.
 Scarce.